replicatedhq/replicated-docs/docs/release-notes/rn-vendor-platform.md

 Released on December 14, 2023

 ### Bug Fixes {#bug-fixes-v2023-12-14-0}
-* The default product select options will be generated from vendor-api based on enabled entitlements.
+* Fixes the default product options on the support request form.
+These will be generated based on enabled entitlements.

 ## v2023.12.13-0